Don Drysdale: Broadcasting career

-In 1970, Drysdale started a broadcasting career that continued for the rest of his life: first for the Montreal Expos (1970–1971), then the Texas Rangers (1972), California Angels (1973–1979, 1981), Chicago White Sox (1982–1987), NBC (1977), ABC (1978–1986), and finally back in Los Angeles with the Dodgers (from 1988 until his death in 1993).
-He also worked with his Angels' partner Dick Enberg on Los Angeles Rams football broadcasts from 1973–1976.
+In 1970, Drysdale started a career in sports broadcasting that continued for the rest of his life: first for the Montreal Expos (1970–1971), then the Texas Rangers (1972), California Angels (1973–1979, 1981), Chicago White Sox (1982–1987), NBC (1977), ABC (1978–1986), and finally back in Los Angeles with the Dodgers (1988–1993).
+Additionally, he also worked with his Angels' partner Dick Enberg on Los Angeles Rams football broadcasts from 1973 to 1976.
 Drysdale kept the fans' interest with stories of his playing days.

 While at ABC Sports, Drysdale not only did baseball telecasts, but also regional college football games as well as Superstars and Wide World of Sports.
-In 1979, Drysdale covered the World Series Trophy presentation ceremonies for ABC.
+After the 1979 World Series, Drysdale covered the World Series Trophy presentation ceremonies for ABC.
 On October 11, 1980, Keith Jackson called an Oklahoma–Texas college football game for ABC in the afternoon, then flew to Houston to call Game 4 of the NLCS between the Houston Astros and Philadelphia Phillies.
 In the meantime, Drysdale filled in for Jackson on play-by-play for the early innings.

+In 1979, Drysdale was involved in a couple of heated confrontations on the California Angels team plane with Angels manager Jim Fregosi and Angels pitcher Jim Barr.
+Drysdale questioned the legitimacy of an injury Barr had suffered that was preventing him from pitching in the playoffs.
+After he and Barr went at it, Fregosi stepped in to defend his player.
+Drysdale apologized the next day.

-In 1984, Drysdale called play-by-play (alongside Reggie Jackson and Earl Weaver) for the National League Championship Series between the San Diego Padres and Chicago Cubs.
-On October 6, 1984, at San Diego's Jack Murphy Stadium, Game 4 of the NLCS ended when Padres first baseman Steve Garvey hit a two-run home run off of Lee Smith.
+In 1984, Drysdale called play-by-play with analysts Reggie Jackson and Earl Weaver for the National League Championship Series between the San Diego Padres and Chicago Cubs.
+On October 6, 1984, at San Diego's Jack Murphy Stadium, Game 4 of the NLCS ended when Padres first baseman Steve Garvey hit a now-iconic walk-off home run off Cubs relief pitcher Lee Smith, forcing a decisive Game 5.
 Drysdale on the call:

-In his last ABC assignment, Drysdale interviewed the winners in the Boston Red Sox's clubhouse following Game 7 of the 1986 American League Championship Series against the California Angels.
+In his last ABC assignment, Drysdale interviewed the winners in the Boston Red Sox clubhouse following Game 7 of the 1986 American League Championship Series against the California Angels.

-On August 14, 1983, while broadcasting for the White Sox, Drysdale generated some controversy while covering a heated argument between an umpire and Sox manager Tony La Russa.
-La Russa pulled up the third base bag and hurled it into the outfield, to the approval of the Comiskey Park crowd, and ensuring his ejection.
-Drysdale remarked, "Go get 'em, Dago!"

-For the Sox, Drysdale broadcast Tom Seaver's 300th victory, against the host New York Yankees in 1985.
+In 1985, for the Chicago White Sox, Drysdale broadcast Tom Seaver's 300th victory, against the host New York Yankees in 1985.
 His post-game interview with Seaver was carried live by both the Sox' network and the Yankees' longtime flagship television station WPIX.